 Press the DISP key to show the display selection window.
-Rotate the RotoKey to select the combination display which contains the instrument display.
+Rotate the RotoKey to choose the combination display which contains the instrument display.
 Push the RotoKey to show the selected display.

-10.3 How to Select an Instrument Display
+10.3 Selecting an Instrument Display

 You can show engine, steering, wind or wind/weather data in the instrument display if you have the related sensors.
 Select the data to display as follows: